Netflix/falcor/documentation/router.md

 ["genreList", [0, 2, 3, 4, "length"]]
 ~~~

-This pattern is most often when matching entities by a GUID.
+This pattern is used most often when matching entities by a GUID.
 For example, the following route builds a map of all titles by GUID.

 ~~~js
 var jsong = require('falcor-json-graph');